Home Vancouver’s Sea to Sky Region Whistler Village and Ski Resort Whistler Pride and Ski Festival

 Festival Passes and Accommodations

-In 2025 two types of express passes are available.
-The Seven-Day Pass includes express entry to nearly all events and costs between $600 and $840 each, depending on when you buy it.
-Meanwhile, for folks only wanting to check out events between January 23rd and 25th there’s also a 3-Day Pass that’s between $350 and $510.
+There were two types of express passes available in 2025.
+The Seven-Day Pass included express entry to nearly all events and cost between $600 and $840 each, depending on when you bought it.
+Meanwhile, people who only wanted to check out events between January 23rd and 25th could also purchase a 3-Day Pass priced between $350 and $510.

 Each year festival-goers have access to a free guided ski and/or snowboard group.
 There are options available for those of all skill levels so everyone is welcome to take part.
 These groups take on both Whistler and Blackcomb mountains and are led by experienced guides.
 You just have to make sure to reserve your spot in advance.